VladanT3/dotfiles/README.md

 # dotfiles

 ### Setup:
--Clone into /home/dotfiles
+- Clone into /home/dotfiles

--Install stow with a package manager
+- Install stow with a package manager

--Delete or rename the same files in home dir that you have in dotfiles dir
+- Delete or rename the same files in home dir that you have in dotfiles dir

--cd into dotfiles and use command "stow ."
+- cd into dotfiles and use command "stow ."

 You will now have the files in your home dir but they exist as references to the files in dotfiles dir.